mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 {% endhighlight %}

-And I want to preapre this data for training and testing in PyTorch.
-You can take a look at the [code](https://gist.github.com/mf1024/a9199a325f9f7e98309b19eb820160a7) as I go trough some of the fragments to explain them.
+And I want to prepare this data for training and testing in PyTorch.
+You can take a look at the [code](https://gist.github.com/mf1024/a9199a325f9f7e98309b19eb820160a7) as I go through some of the fragments to explain them.

 First, in the **ImageNetDataset.__init__()**, I collect all of the classes from the image data folder structure:
 {% highlight python %}